The Inflation Reduction Act

 Under this policy, a retroactive election must be processed if all the following conditions are met:

-Once your Medicare Prescription Payment Plan election has been effectuated, IBX must process the reimbursement for all cost sharing paid by you for the urgent prescription and any covered Part D prescription filled between the date of that fill and the date that your election is effectuated within 45 days of the election date.
+Once your Medicare Prescription Payment Plan election has been effectuated, we must process the reimbursement for all cost sharing paid by you for the urgent prescription and any covered Part D prescription drugs filled between the date of that fill and the date that your election is effectuated within 45 days of the election date.

 For additional information visit Medicare.gov/prescription-payment-plan, or call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users can call 1-877-486-2048.